wchuhao/wchuhao.github.io/README.md

 1. Use a lightweight markup language

     - There are many benefits to using a markup language.
 First, it is human-readable, thus makes it easier for almost anyone to contribute.
 In Etter's book it is highlighted that having documentation that encourages others to contribute provides a great advantage.
 Etter(2016) argues that it allows you to take use the knowledge of more people.
 Etter(2016) also states that unlike What You See Is What You Get(WYSIWYG) editors, lightweight markup languages are more portable and able to function on all operating systems.
 This again makes it easier for people to contribute as compatibility issues won’t block them.
-We can see effects of using a lightweight markup language is in the step **Step 4: Changing the Theme**.
+We can see effects of using a lightweight markup language is in **Step 4: Changing the Theme**.
 When do Step 4 you might have noticed how easy to was to know what each parameter did in the _config.yml.
 As we can see, this is the effect of a lightweight markup language like yml, even without knowing yml, it was intutive what needs to change for the theme to change.

 2. Format a document with a static site generator